 Already the airport is close to capacity.
 It handles 72 million passengers a year and is the biggest international air cargo hub in the world, but projected growth in aviation will see passenger numbers increase to around 100 million by 2030.
-So there’s a clear case for growth.
+So there’s a clear case for Hong Kong airport expansion.

 What that means is the addition of a third runway, reclaimed from the sea, and that is already under construction.
 There will be a new infield terminal to serve more departure gates – 57 more, to be precise.
 This will be linked by an automated people mover to what will be the newly developed Terminal Two, which is now closed for redevelopment.
 As a result, for the first time passengers will be able to check-in and go airside without crossing over to Terminal One.
 Terminal Two will also be located in a new entertainment and retail development called Skycity.

 To compensate for the temporary annexation of Terminal Two, there are two more check-in aisles in Terminal One to handle the additional passengers as building continues.
-And there’s good news for Cathay Dragon customers.
-The new Sky Bridge will link the remote terminal (North Satellite Concourse) from which many of Cathay Dragon’s short-haul services depart to Terminal One.
+The Hong Kong airport expansion is also positive for our regional passengers.
+The new Sky Bridge will link the remote terminal (North Satellite Concourse) from which many of our short-haul services depart to Terminal One.
 This will eliminate the hassle of coach transfers, as well as offering a fantastic view over the airfield ahead of the third runway opening.

 While the third runway is slated for completion in 2022, true three runway operations will not start until 2024.
 The existing north runway (the closest to the sea) will be resurfaced, and it will need new taxiways to connect it to the new runway and terminal building.

 Long story short: by 2025, HKIA will be as speedy as ever to use – and for even more travellers.